nshah15/data-analyst-interview/README.md

 ## Directions

 1. Fork this repository to create a new working copy for your work.
 1. To conduct your analysis, we have provided a dataset for download [here](https://s3.amazonaws.com/cc-analytics-datasets/Building_Permits.csv).
-The provided dataset comes from the City of Raleigh Open Data website and is based upon granted building permits.
+The provided dataset comes from the City of Raleigh Open Data website and is based upon pending/granted building permits.
 Documentation on the dataset can be found [here](http://data-ral.opendata.arcgis.com/datasets/building-permits).
-1. Load the data from the provided source and review the summary statistics for the included features.
+1. Load the data from the provided source via web request rather than downloading a local copy and loading from disk.
-1. Describe the distribution of the __ fields.
-What does it tell us?
+1. Review the summary statistics for the included features.
+Please be sure to include the following in your exploratory data analysis:
+   - Number of rows and columns in the dataset
+   - Total different types of construction
+   - Mean and median number of stories
+   - Standard deviation for the X and Y coordinates of the permits
+1. Plot the distributions for the following features: Estimated Project Cost and Issue Date Month.
+Describe the distributions for these fields and explain what insights you might be able to gather.
-1. The executive team is interesting is the behavior between _Field A_ and _Field B_, perform a simple regression analysis of this relationship and describe what insights we can gleam from this.
+1. The executive team is interesting is the behavior between _Permit Issue Date_ and _Estimated Project Cost_, but only for New construction of type "V  B" with less than 3 stories.
+Perform a simple regression analysis of this relationship and describe what insights we can gleam from this. -(Hint: Implement handling for missing values and explain your reasoning.